Bank of America® Platinum Plus® Mastercard® Business card review

 Rates and fees

 One of the main advantages of the Bank of America Platinum Plus card is its low starting interest rate.
-If you have excellent credit, you can get an APR as low as 10.24 percent—about 5 percent less than the national average rate.
-The maximum APR on this card is also pretty competitive at 21.24 percent.
+If you have excellent credit, you can get an APR as low as 10.99 percent variable—about 5 percent less than the national average rate.
+The maximum APR on this card is also pretty competitive at 21.99 percent variable.

-If you want to save even more on interest, this card comes with a 0 percent intro APR on purchases for seven billing cycles, starting when you open the account.
+If you want to save even more on interest, this card comes with an intro APR on purchases (0 percent for seven billing cycles), starting when you open the account.
 But, the offer doesn’t apply to balance transfers, which are subject to the regular purchase APR range.

 Balance transfers also come with a fee of $10 or 4 percent of the balance transfer amount, whichever is greater.
 This fee is a little on the high side, so the card isn’t the best choice for consolidating debt.